 |Canon 1D X Mark II||Y||mono||mono||Y||Y||mini||3.0||-||-||-||Canon 1D X Mark II|

 |Hasselblad X1D||Y||stereo||mono||Y||Y||mini||3.0||Y||-||-||Hasselblad X1D|

 It is notable that the GFX 50S offers wifi support, while the D5 does not.
 Wifi can be a very convenient means to transfer image data to an off-camera location.

 Both cameras feature a PC Sync terminal to control professional strobe lights, which will be appreciated by studio photographers.

-Both the GFX 50S and the D5 are recent models that are part of the current product line-up.
-The D5 replaced the earlier Nikon D4S, while the GFX 50S does not have a direct predecessor.
+The GFX 50S is a recent model that features in the current product line-up of Fujifilm.
+In contrast, the D5 has been discontinued (but it can be found pre-owned on eBay).
+As a replacement in the same line of cameras, the D5 was succeeded by the Nikon D6.
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Fujifilm and Nikon websites.